The 4 Branches of Astrology

 There is much in Dorotheus to suggest that electional technique was broader in his day.
 His approach often differs from the later emphasis on the lord of the 1st, the application of the Moon, and the lord of the house signifying the topic.
 There is more than one way to skin a cat, as the saying goes.
 Similarly, there is more than one way to bolster an election.
 Many aspects of the Dorothean approach to elections were gradually lost in the later tradition.
 Therefore, a thorough understanding of Book V of Carmen is necessary for contextualizing electional astrology.

 Book V can be divided into two main sections.
-First off, Chapters 1 thru 5, and Chapter 30, deal with the general principles of elections.
+First off, Chapters 1 thru 6, and Chapter 31, deal with the general principles of elections.
 These principles can be applied to facilitate a diverse range of elections, from when to start a journey to when to carry out a secret theft.
-By contrast, Chapters 6 thru 27, Chapter 29, Chapter 31, and Chapters 33 thru 43 pertain to special considerations.
-These sections deal with specific topics, from construction to sales, marriage to sickness.
-Chapter 32 is some misplaced natal astrology.
+By contrast, Chapters 7 thru 28, Chapter 30, Chapter 32, and Chapters 34 thru 44 pertain to special considerations.
+These sections deal with specific topics, from construction to sales, marriage to sickness. in Chapter 33 there appears to be some misplaced natal astrology.

 Book V by Topic

-- Rising Sign: Its fundamental importance in elections – Chapters 1-4.
+- Rising Sign: Its fundamental importance in elections – Chapters 2-5 of Dykes; 1-4 of Pingree).

-- Teaching, Letters, and Wills: When to write or teach some topic – Chapters 15, 26 (Ch.
-26 is really inceptional, i.e. an event chart, rather than electional), 42.
+- Teaching, Letters, and Wills: When to write or teach some topic – Chapters 16, 27, and 42 (Ch.
+27 is really inceptional, i.e. an event chart, rather than electional).

-We will be exploring the general principles.
-The sections pertaining to those principles focus on the Ascendant, the Moon, and the natural signification of the planets.
+In this article, we will be exploring the general principles.
+The sections pertaining to those principles are those on the Ascendant, the Moon, and the natural significations of the planets.
+Therefore, I recommend a reading of chapters 1-6, 29, an 31 for a good introduction to elections.

 The Rising Sign